SOUND INVENTORY – September 2013

 Numark CDN 22 Dual CD player.

-Arrangements for augmentation of existing sound and lighting system can be made not to exceed a level to be set by Centrum director and by the agreement of FACE Technical Director, Cory Frederick
+Arrangements for augmentation of existing sound and lighting system can be made not to exceed a level to be set by Centrum director.

 House Lighting is a general stage wash with capabilities of adding up to a maximum of 4 Super Trooper Spots.
 Augmentation is limited to the addition of colored gels for cove lighting, moveable spots and other equipment that can be reasonably accomplished within agreed budget and through existing power sources.
 House Stage power and lighting configuration will not accommodate complex lighting design.